Thomasfds/IntersectTS/README.md

 IntersectTS is a Intersect Engine package built on top of [`Intersect Engine API`](https://docs.freemmorpgmaker.com/en-US/api/v1/) to render more easily the API usage.

-This package is an upgrade version from ["Thomasfds Apps"](https://github.com/Thomasfds/IntersectTS)
+This package is an upgrade version from ["@ariusii Package"](https://github.com/AriusII/IntersectTS)

 <div align="center" style="padding-top: 2rem; padding-bottom: 1rem">